thu-nics/db-SP/README.md

 cd 3rdparty/para_customize
 bash parallel_examples/ae.sh
 ```
 to conduct all the experiments and get the overall results.
+The results will be saved to ./sparge.csv, ./sparge.csv, and ```./sparge.csv```.

 ## End-to-end test(CogvideoX)
 For baseline with PAROAttention: